 Indentation: To make citations easier to scan, add a hanging indent to any citation that runs more than one line.

-Use the links below to see examples of source citations and practice using one of the templates.
+Use the links below to see examples.

-Summarize Example:
+Example:

 MLA tells us that, you should cite a source in an annotated bibliography just as you would in a list of works cited and then append an annotation to the end of the entry.
 Annotations describe and/or evaluate sources.
 Further, annotations should not rehash minor details, cite evidence, quote the author, or recount steps in an argument.
 Writing an effective annotation requires reading the work, understanding its aims, and clearly summarizing them.